Abhinav-Marri/SQL_job_market_analysis/README.md

 ---

 ## 📊 Project Objectives
-This project answers key questions about the job market, including:
+This project answers key questions about the job market and provides a brief analysis on the obtained results.
-- Which roles offer the highest salaries?
-- What skills are most in demand?
-- Which skills are associated with higher pay?
-- What skills provide the best balance between demand and salary?

 ---